1000-976-Great Vocals

 Writer/Composer: Stephen Stills (1969)

 Their acapella harmony, with lone guitar, makes this one of the most imitated Folk group offerings in music.
-Very few can match the sheer beauty of their blended voices.
-This American Folk / Rock group with their 4th entry on our list, solidifies CCN as the pinnacle of perfect, uncanny and unique harmony, distinctively recognizable as different from anyone else.
-David Crosby’s amazing high harmony is evident even in previous groups he was in, such as The Byrds and Buffalo Springfield.
-This album cut from their debut is…Astonishing!
+Very few can match the sheer beauty of their blended voices with impeccable harmony.
+This American Folk / Rock group with their 4th entry on our list, solidifies CCN as the pinnacle of perfect, uncanny and unique harmony, distinctively recognizable as different from everyone else.
+David Crosby’s amazing high harmony was evident even in the previous groups he was in, such as The Byrds and Buffalo Springfield.
+Try to sing along in the chorus, “They are one person / They are two alone / They are three together / They are for-r each other.”
+They possess a birdlike quality that turns on a dime, holding or bending the note at precisely the right time.
+This cut from their debut album is…Astonishing!

 Link # 1 The B side of their first hit, Marrakesh Express.
 Link # 2 Live from Woodstock on August 15, 1969.